Monash Research logo top

 Linda Barlow

 Linda began her career at MIT's Technology Review.
-Her non-fiction writing includes industry and product analysis for the software/online services industry (including The Spider's Apprentice, an online guide to Web search engines), technical writing, training, and editing, and scholarly articles.
+Her non-fiction writing includes industry and product analysis for the software/online services industry (including The Spider's Apprentice, an early 1990s-era guide to Web search engines), technical writing, training, and editing, and scholarly articles.
 Linda's technology analysis article of AOL, co-written with Curt Monash, appeared in the May, 1997 issue of Upside Magazine -- "America In-Line, Does This Suck, or What?"

 For more information, please contact Linda Barlow, Vice President.